planetlabs/planet-client-python/docs/get-started/get-your-planet-account.md

 ## Next steps

-Now that you have confirmed your Planet account user name and password, you can take the other steps in the [Quick Start](quick-start-guide).
+Now that you have confirmed your Planet account username and password, you can take the other steps in the [Quick Start](quick-start-guide).